James Oakley (politician): Family

-Oakley's wife, Julie, is currently the City Manager of Lakeway Texas where she rents an apartment the City is paying for while still lives in Spicewood, Texas with her Husband James Oakley.
-Last November the Lakeway residents shot down a ballot prop introduced in the 2021 Elections called "Proposition D" which would have allowed for Mrs. Oakley to legally continue to live in Spicewood while serving as the Lakeway City Manager.
-She is a CPA in Spicewood, Texas and was appointed to a six-year term on the Board of the Texas Municipal Retirement System, which expired on February 1, 2019.
-Her CPA License expired in November of 2021.
-She previously worked for the city of Lakeway, Texas as the Finance Director.
-As of 2021, James and Julie live on Lake Travis in the Spicewood area with their five children, and attend the Lake Hills Church in Bee Cave.
+Oakley's wife, Julie, is a Certified Public Accountant licensed in the state of Texas.
+James and Julie live on Lake Travis in the Spicewood area and attend Lake Hills Church in Bee Cave.

 Career

-After College, he worked in public relations and corporate communications for ten years.
+After college, he worked in public relations and corporate communications for ten years.
 Oakley has been active in community roles, serving with the Capital Area Council of Governments, the Texas Colorado Flood Plain Coalition, and as President of his Property Owner's Association.

 County Commissioner

-Each County in Texas is presided over by a Commissioners' Court of four County Commissioners and the County Judge, plus the County clerk as a non-voting ex officio member.
+Each county in Texas is presided over by a Commissioners' Court of four County Commissioners and the County Judge, plus the County clerk as a non-voting ex officio member.
 This body is responsible for administration of the county, controlling the county tax rate, the budget for its responsible departments, and exercising oversight over subsidiary boards and commissions.
 The County Judge is the "chief legislator and executive" and presides over meetings but has no veto power, and the court makes decisions by simply majority.
 The Commissioners' Court is quorate with three voting members (except for levying tax where four members are required).
 In 1998, Oakley was elected as County Commissioner for Burnet's fourth precinct, replacing Craig Seward and becoming the first Republican elected to that position since the Civil War.
 Oakley served on the Commissioners' Court for two terms, from the start of 1999 until the end of 2006, when he was replaced by Joe Don Dockery.

-The New York Post described Oakley as a political protege of Texas Governors George W. Bush and Rick Perry, In 2000, Bush appointed Oakley to a Capital Area Council of Governments-hosted review committee for Community Development Block Grants, a position he continued to hold in 2016.
+In 2000, Bush appointed Oakley to a Capital Area Council of Governments-hosted review committee for Community Development Block Grants, a position he continued to hold in 2016.
 This grant program is overseen by the U.S. Department of Housing and Urban Development and operates affordable housing, anti-poverty, and infrastructure development programs.
 Perry appointed Oakley for the 79th legislative session to the rock crushers and quarries advisory committee and then in 2009 to the Texas Commission on Law Enforcement (TCOLE) for an eight-year term.
 TCOLE's mission is "ensuring a Texas where people are served by highly trained and ethical law enforcement and corrections personnel through screening, developing, monitoring resources, and setting standards."